Alaanor/kimchi-grammar/README.md

 1. Create a fork of Kimchi Grammar
 2. Make a new branch from `main`
-3. Apply the change you want to make (eg. create a new grammar point or edit an existing one - this is where you most of your time)
+3. Apply the change you want to make (eg. create a new grammar point or edit an existing one - this is where you spend most of your time)
 4. Commit the change
 5. Open a pull request